SachaCardonna/SachaCardonna.github.io/_pages/about.md

         <td style="width:85%">
           Made a presentation at the
           <a href="https://cimav2025.sciencesconf.org" rel="external nofollow noopener" target="_blank">CIMAV 2025</a>
-          conference in May, held in Aussois, see the
+          conference held in Aussois, see the
           <a href="{{ site.url }}/files/talks/CIMAV.pdf">beamer</a>.
         </td>
       </tr>